DevdudeX/LMD-Alternative-Camera-Mod/README.md

 #### Preparing
 Your game folder can be found by right-clicking on the game in steam and going 'Manage -> Browse local files'

+**This mod is broken on ML v0.6.2+ at the time of writing!**

-Install Melon Loader to your LMD game install folder.
+Install Melon Loader **v0.6.1** to your LMD game install folder.
 Look under 'Automated Installation':
 https://melonwiki.xyz/#/
-(v0.6.1 is the current version at time of writing)

-Run the game once then exit.
-(See **Known Issues & Fixes** if your game freezes on quit)
 If successful the Melon Loader splash screen should appear on launch.
+You may need to run the game once without the mod then exit.
+(See *Known Issues & Fixes* if your game freezes on quit)

 Download `AlternativeCameraMod.dll` from the releases and add it to the `Mods` folder in your LMD game folder.

 #### Loading The Mod In-Game
 After loading into a level wait to be able to move the bike then hit `Keyboard [9]`.
 A few camera presets exist and can be activated as seen in the keybind section.
-#####Keyboard users:
+##### Keyboard users:
 - The game works best by setting mouse to `Steering Only` in options and using the keyboard for forward and brake.
 - It is recommended you turn off camera `auto-align`.